catejst/toguru/README.md

 stop the actor after the request has been processed.
 The request processing flow that is entailed by this decision is detailed in the following section.

-## Processing flow for mutating http requests
+## Processing flow for Mutating Http Requests

 ![Toguru Request Flow](https://cloud.githubusercontent.com/assets/6724788/18165628/99d02770-7046-11e6-854f-57fef3071016.png)

 Http requests that modify persistent data (i.e. POST and PUT) are processed in the following way: